|Date of Birth||August 17, 1897|

--on 30 November, three weeks after the Armistice, he was attached to the 1st Canadian Division Signal Company
+-on 30 November, three weeks after the Armistice, he was assigned to the 1st Canadian Division Signal Company

 -he joined them in early December in Belgium and a few days later they moved into Germany where they spent a month